open-telemetry/opentelemetry-java-examples/spring-declarative-configuration/README.md

               endpoint: ${OTEL_EXPORTER_OTLP_ENDPOINT:http://localhost:4318}/v1/traces
 ```

-Here, `http://localhost:4318` is used as the default if `OTEL_EXPORTER_OTLP_ENDPOINT` is not set.
+Here, `http://localhost:4318` is used as the default if the `OTEL_EXPORTER_OTLP_ENDPOINT`
+environment variable is not set.

 When copying configuration from non-Spring examples, always convert `:-` to `:` in placeholders.

 ## Declarative vs Programmatic Configuration

 Declarative configuration, as used in this example, allows you to express routing and sampling rules
-entirely in
-configuration files.
+entirely in configuration files.
 This is ideal for:

 - Operational teams that need to adjust sampling or filtering without changing code
 - Environments where configuration is managed externally (Kubernetes ConfigMaps, Spring Cloud